Flexible working - the right to ask

 Accordingly, we therefore suggest holding a meeting and any appeal unless the request can be approved (not rejected) without discussion.
 A companion should also be allowed to attend any meetings arranged to discuss the request.
 It would be good practice to do so and also evidence that the employer was acting in a reasonable manner.

 An employer may treat a flexible working request as having been withdrawn if, without good reason, the employee fails to attend the meeting to discuss their request (or any further rearranged meeting).

 Occasionally, employers might receive several requests from employees at around the same time asking to change their working patterns for a variety of different reasons.
 In many cases, it may not be possible to agree to all the requests.

 The Acas guide suggests that employers are not required to make value judgements about the most deserving request and should instead consider each case on its merits.
 Acas recommends that employers have open discussions with the employees making the requests and consider asking other staff already working flexibly to reconsider their needs to see whether any adjustments can be made so that everyone can be accommodated.

-Complaints to the Employment Tribunal
+Complaints to the tribunal

 An employee can make a complaint to an ET in the following circumstances:

 - where the employer has failed to deal with the flexible working application in a reasonable manner